Date of last revision: 1 March 2023

-If you have never purchased from us or have not purchased from us for a long time, but have given us your explicit consent to hear from us about our products, services, promotions or events that we consider may be of interest to you, we will contact you by post or email (according to the contact preference you have provided).
+If you have never purchased from us or have not purchased from us for a long time, but have given us your explicit consent to hear from us about our products, services, promotions or events that we consider may be of interest to you, we will contact you by post, email and/or SMS (according to the contact preference you have provided).
 You have the right to withdraw consent to marketing at any time by contacting us as set out in Section 1 above.

-We may provide your personal data to the following recipients for the purposes set out in this notice:
+We may provide your personal data to the following recipients for the purposes set out in this policy:

 - - White Stuff Group Limited

 - - White Stuff (Germany) GmbH

 - - logistics providers, such as those who deliver our orders

 - - e-mail, mail and SMS service providers

 - - technical and support partners, such as the companies who host our website and who provide technical support and back-up services